-For the 760 river water bodies of the DRBD, it can be summarised that Article 4(4) is applied for 164 water bodies (22%) and Article 4(5) for 37 water bodies (5%).
-Article 4(7) is implemented in 3 water bodies.
-No exemptions according to WFD Article 4(4) and 4(5) were reported for lakes and coastal water bodies.
+For the xxx river water bodies of the DRBD, it can be summarised that Article 4(4) is applied for xxx water bodies (xx%) and Article 4(5) for xx water bodies (xx%).
+Article 4(7) is implemented in xx water bodies (xx%).
+Exemptions according to WFD Article 4(4) are applied in xx of the xx lakes and in xx of the xx coastal water bodies.
+Article 4(5) is applied for xx lakes and for xx coastal water bodies.
 Further details on exemptions according to WFD Articles 4(4) and 4(5) for all three components of hydromorphological alterations (river and habitat continuity interruption, reconnection of wetlands/floodplains and hydrological alterations) are part of Chapter 8.1.4.
-Which specific measures will be undertaken by 2021, which after 2021, or not at all due to exemptions according to Articles 4(4) and 4(5) is illustrated in Map 25.
-Information on FIPs, which may be subject to apply
+Which specific measures will be undertaken by 2021, which after 2021, or not at all due to exemptions according to

-WFD Article 4(7) during the planning process is provided in Chapter 8.1.4.4, Annex 5 as well as in Map 15^{20} .
-More information on approaches for exemptions can also be obtained from Chapter 7.5.
+Articles 4(4) and 4(5) will be illustrated in form of a map.
+Information on FIPs, which may be subject to apply WFD Article 4(7) during the planning process is provided in Chapter 8.1.4.4, Annex 5 as well as in Map 13.

-For the 11 important transboundary groundwater bodies of the DRBD, Article 4(4) is applied for quality for four national parts of GWBs and for quantity for two national parts of GWBs.
-Details are illustrated in Map 26.
+For the 11 important transboundary groundwater bodies of the DRBD, Article 4(4) is applied for quality for xx national parts of GWBs and for quantity for xx national parts of a GWB.
+Details will be illustrated in a map.